Ngozi-Okonkwo/Leveraging-Microsoft-Excel-for-Smarter-Result-Analysis/README.md

 - `D7-E8 (Pass)` for 45-54%
 - `F9 (Fail)` for below 40%

-No more subjective remarks—grading is **accurate and fair** across all students.
+No more subjective remarks.
+Grading is **accurate and fair** across all students

 ### 📊 **Data Organization & Trend Spotting**
 Sorting and filtering allow teachers to: